 Article 2.
 Location

-The registered office of this association will be located at 9 rue du Bailli, 1000 Brussels, Belgium, in the adminstrative district of the capital city of Brussels.
-The office can be transfered to any other location by a decision of the General Board of the EFTA.
-However, the different <boards> of EFTA may transfer their offices to other European countries depending on their composition.
+The registered office of this association will be located in the region of Brussels, Belgium.
+The office can be transferred to any other location by a decision of the General Board of EFTA.
+However, the three different boards of EFTA may decide to transfer their offices to other European countries depending on their composition.

 Article 3.
 Aims

 3.1 The association is strictly non-profit making; it has the following aims:

 - To link and co-ordinate European national associations, institutes, and individuals in the field of family therapy and systemic practice.